dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 ### How to find  history version of the schematics and PCBs
-  For schematics and PCBs, EasyEDA provide version history, you can find them via bellow
+  For schematics and PCBs, EasyEDA provide version history, you can find them as shown in the image below:
  ![](./images/versionHistory2.png)

 ## Schematic